 We all fail and fall into a black period of life.
-But every person who believes in God understands that it is only the darkness before the dawn.
-The darkness before the sunrise.
+But every person who believes in God understands that it is only the darkness before the dawn—the darkness before the sunrise.

 Waiting for Jesus

 Jesus Christ has already saved us.
-Now we are just waiting for His appearance in Glory (Colossians 3:4).
+Now, we are just waiting for His appearance in Glory (Colossians 3:4).
 If we have faith, then it is an event that awaits us.
-We are not hiding, we are not afraid, but we are waiting for this appearance of Jesus, we are waiting for a meeting with Him.
+We are not hiding, we are not afraid, but we are waiting for this appearance of Jesus.
+We are waiting for a meeting with Him.

 But I want to say that it will be a pleasant and joyful meeting.
 Be sure of that.
 Therefore, you need to wait and not be afraid.
-And the waiting time cannot be empty or boring.
+And the waiting time cannot be empty or dull.
 We have a lot to do.

 See the grace of God